Now, for some Indore Test cricket after 26 years

-A Test cricket for a fabled venue made famous by India’s first Test captain CK Nayudu and ace batsman Mushtaq Ali
+Test cricket arrives for the fabled venue which produced India’s first Test captain CK Nayudu and overseas Test centurion Mushtaq Ali as BCCI names Indore as one of the six debutant venues for 2016-17 season

 The city made famous by the likes of CK Nayudu, Mushtaq Ali and in more recent years Narendra Hirwani, will finally host a Test match.